 This is an intimate, exclusive offer for up to 10 successful applicants.
 See below for eligibility, application form and T&C’s.
 This is your chance to learn from Various Arts Industry Professionals.
 This program is not the forum for pitching your projects, please see our website pages on ParraPitch and Creative Hello for this.

 About the Program:

-NTofP invites POP participants to a selection of theatrical productions at Riverside Theatres.
+NTofP invites POP/DOP participants to a selection of theatrical productions at Riverside Theatres.
 After the show, a theatrical professional will facilitate a discussion about the work.
 Tickets to these performances’ will be included in the program.
 Participants must attend the post show discussion to receive tickets.

 Applicants must live and/or work in Western Sydney.

 - Applicants must have a demonstrated commitment to playwriting or directing.